NCBI-Hackathons/Clustering-autism-phenotypes-by-automated-text-analysis/README.md

 # Clustering Autism Phenotypes by Automated Text Analysis

+### A versatile tool to classify diseases using cluster analysis of published phenotypic data

+## What is PhenoClass?
+PhenoClass is a pipeline that will take your PubMed query and output clusters of phenotypes and/or genes based on their co-occurrence in the published literature.

+## Why should you use PhenoClass?
+The ability to subclassify a disease can directly affect diagnosis and treatment options for a patient.
+PhenoClass allows you to determine if a disease of interest can be further classified based on phenotypic data from the entire corpus of published data.

 ## Background
 Autism is a brain-based disorder that affects how information is processed.
 Its cause is not known.
 Genetic factors are thought to be responsible for 70-90% of cases.
 There are also related environmental factors.